Get coding! It’s Wyndham Coding Champs time!

 - Staff employed by Wyndham City Libraries, and their immediate family members, are not eligible to enter.

-- Entries which meet these requirements will be added to the Wyndham Coding Champs Studio on Scratch, and shared publicly as a competition entry.
+- Entries which meet these requirements will be reviewed by judges.
+Shortlisted entries will be added to the Wyndham Coding Champs Studio on Scratch, and shared publicly as a competition entry.

-- Any entries not made in strict accordance with these guidelines will not be considered, and will not be shared on the competition’s Studio.
+- Any entries not made in strict accordance with these guidelines will not be considered, and will not be reviewed by judges.

 - If these entry guidelines are not followed, or if the entrant engages in misconduct in relation to the competition, as decided by the Library, the Library may disqualify any entries, and prohibit the entrant from participating further in the competition.